mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/bookingReturned_owner.PNG)

 **SMS**
-<blockquote>Your '%car.name%' has been returned by %borrower.name% at %booking.returneddate%.
-See %booking.url%</blockquote>
+> Your '%car.name%' has been returned by %borrower.name% at %booking.returneddate%.
+See %booking.url%

 ### Booking Completed (Borrower)